Download the PDF of the Sew Valley process.

-After a cost sample* is made, we are able to determine a price per unit and provide price break for units between 50-100 per style.
+After a cost sample is made, we are able to determine a price per unit and provide price break for units between 50-100 per style.

-Our current lead time is approximately two weeks per step in the design process.
+Our current lead time is approximately 6-10 weeks.
 This is contingent on our production schedule at Sew Valley and suppliers lead times.
 We require your production deposit (50% of your order) in order to begin.

 Materials and Supplies

 We do not provide materials for production.
 We can assist you in finding suppliers, but it will be your responsibility to purchase and ship all materials necessary.
 Please expect to buy extra for 10% mess-up’s and defects in your material.
 It’s normal!

 In this design and production process your title is the D/E. Designer/Entrepreneur and is equivalent to the term manufacturer.
 You are the manufacturer of your line.